janehMETno/mk-website/_pages/metno.md

   !!
 Under construction !!
 ---

-MK counts 13 highly qualified leading scientists and researchers.
+The model and climate analyses group involves highly qualified leading scientists and researchers.
 The main research and development activities include climatological research and involve both models and observations.
 MK/MET Norway has also a long record of participation in regional and EEA/Norway Grant programmes in addition to EU-grants, projects funded by external organisations, and projects funded by the Norwegian Research Council and the Nordic organisation NordForsk.

 ## Rasmus E. Benestad, Head of the department
 <table>